-Regardless of your age an ankle brace may be considered if you participate in any activity that exposes your ankle to lateral movement.
+Regardless of your age, an ankle brace may be considered if you participate in any activity that exposes your ankle to lateral movement.
 This occurs from applying stress from the side movement opposed to the forward or backward natural motion (flexion or extension).
-Mostly this applies to high intensity exercise or specialized strength training, but for those with balance issues something as simply as gardening may pose as a potential hazard for your ankles.
+Mostly this applies to high-intensity exercises or specialized strength training.
+For those with balance issues, something as simple as gardening may pose a potential hazard for your ankles.
 Wearing an ankle brace for these activities with no prior serious injury is a way to use it as a preventative piece of equipment.

 Ankle braces are often worn in therapy after a serious sprain or injury has occurred.
-Often times a physical therapist will assess your injury and recommend the best brace to facilitate adequate healing and sufficient limited movement.
-Not only will you most likely be instructed to wear your brace for rigorous activities, such as therapy, but also for everyday task; at least until you have built up some strength in the effected tendons.
+Often times a physical therapist will assess your injury and recommend the best brace to facilitate adequate healing.
+You will most likely be instructed to wear your brace for rigorous activities and possibly for everyday tasks until you have built up some strength in the affected areas.

 Now the question remains, which ankle brace will work best for you?
-For both scenarios above, a Delco CL-301 would be a recommended brace.
+For both scenarios above, a Delco Accord ankle brace would be a recommended option.
 This ankle brace is lightweight, comfortable, and versatile.
-It is perfect for both everyday and rehabilitation use.
+It is perfect for both every day and rehabilitation use.

-If you have any questions regarding your need for an ankle brace or for more information on the Delco CL-301, give Aeroflow Healthcare a call at 844-686-5539.
+If you have any questions regarding your need for an ankle brace, give Aeroflow Healthcare a call at 844-686-5539.